cardingshed/digitalgarden/content/chess/french/01-winawer/index.markdown

 ---
 title: "winawer"
 weight: 1
-subtitle: "Glorious in battle but may not end well"
+subtitle: ""
 excerpt: "Fischer - I may yet be forced to admit that the winawer is sound, but I doubt it.
 The defence is anti-positional and weakens the kingside."
 draft: false
 ---
 {{< figure src="/img/jeanne.png">}}

 A glorious battle but it may not end well.
+Fischer - "I may yet be forced to admit that the winawer is sound, but I doubt it.
+The defence is anti-positional and weakens the kingside."
-The rubenstein variation offers fewer wins and fewer losses.
-Probably the longest lines in this whole french complex.
+The [rubenstein]({{< ref "chess/05-rubenstein/index.markdown" >}}) variation offers fewer wins and fewer losses.
+Move-by-move nature of the winawer unfortunately leads to the longest lines in this whole french complex.

 ## so many crazy gambits